ClaytonOlsen/Style_Transfer/README.md

 <img src="https://storage.googleapis.com/khanhlvg-public.appspot.com/arbitrary-style-transfer/belfry-2611573_1280.jpg" width="325" />   | <img src="Style_Transfer_Individual/style_images/8bit.jpg" width="325" />  |  <img src="Style_Transfer_Individual/finished_transfers/castle_8bit.png" width="325" />

-The second is a Fast Style Transfer algorithm we train a model using the style_content loss method to train a feed-forward network.
+The second is a Fast Style Transfer algorithm we train a model using the style_content loss extracted using the vgg19 model to train a feed-forward network for image style transsfer using a single style reference image.
+The trained model can quickly style tranfer images or video rather than run the entire optimization for each use case.